Overview

 Silicom Ventures fund

 This fund was established by Silicom Ventures management to enable additional investment arm to invest in cutting edge technology companies in parallel to Silicom members and in the event of a need for follow up investments.
-Curently the fund partners are Dan Maydan, Linda and Skip Law, Tad Taube, Gadi Behar, Alex Cushner and Dan Vilenski.
+See partners.

 Advisory Board